 So...
 What's a Conifer Sawfly?

-Adult sawflies have two wings, so they are not true flies.
+Adult sawflies have four wings, so they are not true flies.
 They measure up to 1/2" in length.

 Larvae resemble caterpillars, although they have some "false legs."